 Franklin Co.
 Man Charged with TennCare Drug Fraud

-NASHVILLE, Tenn. – A Franklin County man is charged with TennCare fraud for selling prescription drugs paid for by TennCare, the state’s healthcare insurance program.
+NASHVILLE – A Franklin County man is charged in Coffee County with TennCare fraud for selling prescription drugs paid for by TennCare.

 The Office of Inspector General (OIG), assisted by Manchester police and the Coffee County Sheriff’s Office, today announced the arrest of Alfred Dean Hill, 54, of Decherd.